ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 This job submission will submit `script.sh` to the job scheduler which will eventually launch the job on one the compute nodes that can meet the resource needs of the job.
 Exactly, what these options are is explained below sections, but in summary, the above will result in:

+* `-S /bin/bash`: the job scheduler will run the script via Bash (important not to forget)
 * `-cwd`: the working directory will be set to the same directory as from where the submission was done
 * `-pe smp 4`: the job will be allotted four slots ("cores") on a single machine
 * `-l mem_free=2G`: the job will be allotted 2 GiB of RAM per slot, i.e. 8 GiB in total